 MPO staff has continued their involvement in overseeing the Regional Transit Partnership.
-In FY23, staff worked with consultants to complete the Regional Transit Vision Plan and began work on a Transit Governance Study through a DRPT Technical Assistance Grant.
-The Regional Transit Governance Study will provide guidance on the appropriate governing and funding structure for a transit authority.
-The completion of the Transit Governance Study will occur in FY24.
+In FY24, staff completed a Regional Transit Governance Study through a DRPT Technical Assistance Grant.
+The Regional Transit Governance Study provides guidance on the appropriate governing and funding structure for a transit authority.
+MPO staff will continue to support regional transit planning through the Transit Strategic Plans of Jaunt and Charlottesville Area Transit.